-Ask 3 developers "what is agile" and you'll probably get four different answers.
-The reason why is because there is no "definitive agile", and the Agile Manaifesto which started all things agile is extremely loose (on purpose!).
+Ask 3 developers "what is agile" and you'll get four different answers.
+That's because there is no "definitive agile", and the Agile Manifesto (opens new window) which started it all is extremely loose (on purpose!).

-This article will give you a brief background on agile, but more importantly it'll give you a few tips on how to apply it to your own situation or team.
+This article will give you a brief background on agile, but more importantly it'll give you a few tips on how to apply it to your own team.

-I'm not going to bury the lede here.
+I won't bury the lede.
 If you're looking to build an agile team, the best approach is to:

-- get regular feedback from your team on pain points and get their buy-in on ways to improve the process
+- Get regular feedback from your team on pain points and get their buy-in on ways to improve the process.

 - Start adding or removing processes whenever required.
 You can pull from a wide toolset of useful practices to make your team more effective.
 There is no need to be dogmatic about any particular methodology.

 - Every day

-Do a daily standup where everyone gets together.
-Ostensibly this is to talk about what you are working on.
-But if you're doing agile "right" then this is likely the only time your developers all get together in one place for that day.
-Don't be dogmatic about how the standup is run, it's great for culture when the managers get out of the way.
+Do a standup where everyone gets together.
+This will possibly be the only time your developers spend together each day.
+Don't be too uptight about how the standup is run, it's great for culture when the managers get out of the way.